alexthehurst/tick.sh/README.md

 ## Installation

 - You can run tick.sh from any location.
 Wherever you save it, I recommend adding it to your path and aliasing `t` for `tick.sh` and `tt` for `ticktick.sh`, for two-keystroke timer-starting.
 You can set this up automatically by running `setup.sh` from the tick directory.
-It will add instructions in your .bash_profile to update the path and variables.
+It will add instructions in your .bash_profile to update the path and aliases.
 - This guide assumes the reader is using the `t` and `tt` aliases.

 ## Starting a timer